The next full series of Doctor Who – which is set to star Ncuti Gatwa as the Fifteenth Doctor – will arrive on BBC One and Disney+ in early 2023.

 In January 2023, it was confirmed that Jemma Redgrave (Casualty) would return to Doctor Who once again to play Kate Stewart – a recurring character and ally of the Doctor that Redgrave first portrayed in 2012, going on to appear alongside Matt Smith, Peter Capaldi, and Jodie Whittaker.
 Meanwhile, Aneurin Barnard (Thirteen, The White Queen, 1899) will play the mysterious – and, per fan speculation, villainous – Roger ap Gwilliam. (“Ap” is an affectation that means “son of” in Welsh.)

 It’s also been announced that Anita Dobson (Eastenders) and Michelle Greenidge (It’s A Sin) will star alongside Ncuti Gatwa and Millie Gibson in Series 14.
+In April 2023, it was announced that Jinkx Monsoon - twice winner of Ru Paul's Drag Race - would be joining the series in a "major role", though little is known beyond this.

 Who is writing and directing Doctor Who Series 14?